A History of Africa

 Theodore got a reaction, but not the kind he expected.
 When the British press published Captain Cameron's letters, and reported that women and children were also being held hostage, it caused too much of a sensation to ignore.
 A force of 13,000 soldiers, plus laborers, camels and even elephants, was dispatched from Bombay, India, and it arrived at Massawa in January 1868.
 It took two and a half months for them to march across 400 miles of very rugged terrain, building a railway as they went, to reach Magdala.
 On the approach road to the fortress, Theodore attacked the intruders, and was beaten badly; the British casualties were none killed and only 29 wounded.
 Then Theodore released the hostages unarmed, and shot himself to avoid surrendering; ironically, the weapon he committed suicide with was a pistol Queen Victoria had sent him as a gift!

-Abyssinia descended into chaos as the British returned to India.
+Back to the narrative; Abyssinia descended into chaos as the British withdrew.
 The next king, Takla Giyorgis (George) II, lasted only three years (1868-71) before he was deposed by another lord of Tigre, Kassai.
 As King Yohannes (John) IV, he resumed the unification policy of Theodore, just in time to stop the Egyptian invasions mentioned previously.
 However, Egypt was able to put a blockade on Abyssinia because it still controlled most of the nearby ports, and John faced a tough challenge in the kingdom of Shoa.
 Two previous kings, Sahle Selassie and Haile Malakot, had likewise armed their soldiers with whatever Western armaments they could get, and started expanding out of the Abyssinian highlands.
 Haile Malakot was succeeded by his son Menelik in 1855, and he gave John such a hard time that in 1878 they reached an agreement that gave the daughter of Menelik to John's son, and declared Menelik to be John's successor.
 Still, the two barely got along after that, until 1889, when John defeated the Mahdists at Gallabat, only to die the following night from a stray bullet that hit him in the battle.
 Menelik proclaimed himself emperor immediately, and this time he didn't have to fight to keep his throne; the other provinces, including Gonder, submitted willingly.
 The capital of Shoa, Addis Ababa, now became the capital of all Abyssinia.

 Menelik II (1889-1913) completed the tasks his predecessors had started, so now we regard him as the founder of modern Ethiopia.
 When he got done uniting the provinces, he expanded Abyssinia's borders south and east, into lands belonging to the pagan Galla and Moslem Somali.(20) This more than doubled the size of the country, and gave him access to more ivory, allowing him to buy more arms from the West (usually France and Italy at this point).
 Thus, he not only modernized the country in time to save it from the partition of Africa; he even took part in it.